CLIMADA-project/nccs-global-impacts-modelling/README.md

 ### Configuration

-A run of the pipeline can be configured from a dictionary with the following properties:
+A run of the pipeline can be configured from a dictionary with the following properties (other examples of such dictionaries can be found in `nccs.run_configurations`):

 ```python
 {